xen-project/xen/docs/misc/xen-command-line.markdown

 Currently accepted:

-The Speculation Control hardware features `ibrsb`, `stibp`, `ibpb`, `ssbd` are used by default if available and applicable.
+The Speculation Control hardware features `ibrsb`, `stibp`, `ibpb`, `l1d-flush` and `ssbd` are used by default if available and applicable.
 They can be ignored, e.g. `no-ibrsb`, at which point Xen won't use them itself, and won't offer them to guests.

 ### cpuid\_mask\_cpu (AMD only)
 > `= fam_0f_rev_c | fam_0f_rev_d | fam_0f_rev_e | fam_0f_rev_f | fam_0f_rev_g | fam_10_rev_b | fam_10_rev_c | fam_11_rev_b`